Best Amigurumi Finish

 Some crocheters stop at this point and cut the strand close to the work.

 I like to do one more step.
 I make a knot close to the piece.
 Then I insert the needle back through the same hole, through the stuffing, out the other side.
 I pull tight and let the knot “snap” into the stuffing.
 Then cut the yarn close to the work.

 And there you go!
 The best amigurumi finish and it was so easy!

 I love seeing your finished projects!
 If you enjoyed this best amigurumi finish, I’d love to see it in action on your own crochet!
 On Instagram, be sure to tag me @crochet365knittoo.
-If you are on Facebook, stop over to the Crochet 365 Knit Too Facebook page and share a photo!
+If you are on Facebook, stop over to the Crochet 365 Knit Too Facebook page or pop over to the Crochet365KnitToo Club and share a photo!
 I’d love to see your work!

 Thank you for sharing this!
 I love it!
 I’m getting ready to start a bunny lovey and will definitely be trying out this technique!
 I look forward to it. :)))

 I would like to get the amigurumi ebook, but I am a person who likes to have a book in front of my eyes to read and take with me.
 Rather than an ebook to you sell it any other way or can I print it from the ebook.

 The book is available by ebook only right now BUT you CAN print the ebook and even have it bound at a print shop if you would like.
 Once you purchase on the Teachable pattern, it will take you inside where you can view from any device OR you have the option of downloading the ebook and bonus patterns to your device.